LGUG2Z/komorebi/README.md

 with the `komorebic socket-schema` command.
 The output of this command can be redirected to the clipboard or a file, which can be used with services such as [Quicktype](https://app.quicktype.io/) to generate type definitions in different programming languages.

+## Appreciations

+- First and foremost, thank you to my wife, both for naming this project and for her patience throughout its never-ending development

+- Thank you to [@sitiom](https://github.com/sitiom) for being [an exemplary open source community leader](https://jeezy.substack.com/p/the-open-source-contributions-i-appreciate)

+- Thank you to the developers of [nog](https://github.com/TimUntersberger/nog) who came before me and whose work taught me more than I can ever hope to repay

+- Thank you to the developers of [GlazeWM](https://github.com/lars-berger/GlazeWM) for pushing the boundaries of tiling window management on Windows with me and having an excellent spirit of collaboration

+- Thank you to [@Ciantic](https://github.com/Ciantic) for helping me bring the [hidden Virtual Desktops cloaking function](https://github.com/Ciantic/AltTabAccessor/issues/1) to `komorebi`